hudson-and-thames/arbitragelab/docs/source/cointegration_approach/minimum_profit.rst

 - The price of two assets (:math:`S_1` and :math:`S_2`) are cointegrated over the relevant time period, which includes both in-sample and out-of-sample (trading) period.
 - The cointegration error follows a stationary AR(1) process.
-- The cointegration error is symmetrically distributed so that we can apply the optimal boundary on both sides of the mean.
+- The cointegration error is symmetrically distributed so that the optimal boundary could be applied on both sides of the mean.
 - Short sales are permitted or possible through a broker and there is no interest charged for the short sales and no cost for trading.
 - The cointegration coefficient :math:`\beta > 0`, where a cointegration relationship is defined as: